Kingcogu06/sd2-rizvi2.github.io/planning.md

  To help people know about hygiene ratings and encourage other restaurants to try and improve their ratings.
 Simplifies documentation of inspections

 ### Options Considered
  Consumers can directly check offical databases such as the UK Food Standards Agency (FSA) hygiene rating site.
 This is quite reliable and up-to-date however, it is not convenient and isn't user friendly as an app.
 Restaurant reviews are often include hygiene comments or ratings from personal experiences from customers.
-The only con from this perspective is that it is not offical ratings so can be misleading.
+The only potential con I can see at the moment is that from this perspective is that it is not offical ratings so can be misleading.

 ### Expected Risks
 Low user adoption